proffapt/proffapt.github.io/blogs/setup-openvpn-server-on-azure.md

 ***

-### Step 1: Get AWS Azure
+### Step 1: Get Microsoft Azure

 - Avail the [Github Student Developer Pack](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-students/apply-to-github-global-campus-as-a-student#applying-to-github-global-campus).
 - Now navigate to the benefits page and apply a filter for `cloud` or just [click here](https://education.github.com/pack/offers?sort=popularity&tag=Cloud).
 Follow the steps to sign up for Azure, and you will receive **$100 credits**.
-> **Note** Although, we could have done it directly via [Institute ID directly on AWS Azure](https://signup.azure.com/studentverification?offerType=1&correlationId=bd79ce7e43aa48319516e398c31f47bd).
+> **Note** Although, we could have done it [directly using Institute ID on Microsoft Azure](https://signup.azure.com/studentverification?offerType=1&correlationId=bd79ce7e43aa48319516e398c31f47bd).
 But the afore-mentioned method exposes you to various other possibilities which you might have not even thought of.
-We chose AWS azure here, if you want you can also choose DigitalOcean or any other cloud platform of your preference.
+We chose Microsoft Azure here, if you want you can also choose DigitalOcean or any other cloud platform of your preference.

 ### Step 2: Create an EC2 instance